 My point isn’t to assign blame and lecture about how awful we’re treating our sacred spaces.
 I’ve made plenty of decisions that I know I need to learn from.
 But on a small scale, this is our ski hill.
 Like anyone with an emotional attachment to the place they learned to ski, don’t you want to treat it like your home?
 Don’t you want it to continue being a playground for others to grow on?

 So, start bringing a backpack and take your cans home with you.
 Donate.
 Ride a bike.
 Compost.

-By not taking simple steps, we’re making this planet a dangerous space for the plants and wildlife, messing with the very climate that bring us the snow that we love to play in.
+By not taking simple steps, we’re making this planet a dangerous space for the plants and wildlife, messing with the very climate that brings us the snow that we love to play in.
 If we’re not more careful and more adamant about cleaning up after ourselves, the reality will be a hill that is far too trashed to ski, and a planet in danger.

 Without speaking a word, my friends pulled out their trash-bag sleds and began filling them with litter.
 As I took in the scene, I’m flooded with love for the people in my life who prioritize the environment in the same way I aim to.
-Imagine the impact if we were stewards of the outdoor spaces we love to explore and play in.
-The bare minimum simply isn’t enough anymore, we need to actively be making sure we’re leaving these spaces in a condition better how we found them.
+Imagine the impact if we were stewards of the outdoor spaces we love to explore and play in?
+The bare minimum simply isn’t enough anymore, we need to actively be making sure we’re leaving these spaces in a condition better than how we found them.

 9 Tips to Leave it Better than You Found It: